isaacnmm/pestpolicy-hugo2XX/content/posts/how-big-are-bed-bugs/index.md

 ##  Conclusion

 These are tiny bugs, but you may see them only clear when there's a huge infestation.
-To effectively control bed bugs, you must know their average size, color, and shape- try [bed bug sprays for control](https://pestpolicy.com/best-bed-bug-spray/).
-So, for the question of how big are bed bugs? : Bed bugs are tiny bugs measuring about inch in length - about apple seed's length - they're visible to the human eye.
+To effectively control bed bugs, you must know their average size, color, and shape- try [bed bug sprays for control](https://pestpolicy.com/best-bed-bug-spray/).So, for the question of how big are bed bugs? : Bed bugs are tiny bugs measuring about inch in length - about apple seed's length - they're visible to the human eye.